-Temporary opening hours: Thursday, Friday, Saturday and Sunday from 11am to 5pm.
+Temporary opening hours: from Tuesday until Sunday from 11am to 5pm.

 You will find our COVID-19 guidelines and information on this page.
 There is a strict limit to the number of visitors in the museum.
 You may therefore be asked to wait for a short while and we ask for your understanding in this matter.